Tips for buyers

 6. Exchange contracts

-When all inquiries have been satisfied, a binding contract will be agreed, this is called ‘exchange of contracts’.
+When all enquiries have been satisfied, a binding contract will be agreed, this is called the ‘exchange of contracts’.

 Once the contract has been signed by both parties the deposit (on average this is 10% of the purchase price) will be transferred from your solicitor to the seller’s solicitor.
 The completion date is then set by mutual agreement.